cesaraustralia/GeneticRiskIndex/README.md

 This will likely be repeatedly uploaded to run lists of taxa, as it is unlikely the whole list will run successfully immediately.

-Then, trigger the job.
+Then, trigger the R prefilter job.
 We can get the ids of our jobs and job queue from terraform, so we don't have to track any of that manually:

 ```